 As I’ve talked about time and time again, there are loads of people in the fitness world that believe “plates are superior”.
 If you aren’t lifting weights to build your body, you’re useless and should be ashamed of yourself.

 In all honesty, it doesn’t matter how you go about building up your lower body; wall sits aren’t going to be good for building mass, but they’re an essential fitness exercise for beginners, offer a perfect exercise for teenage girls and help with building stability.

 You’re bound to notice results if you remain committed to wall sits, but it will likely be in the muscle stamina department.
 When you’re looking to build up loads of muscle on your glutes, quads, and calves, squats are going to be your best bet.

 Oh, and also, a strong pre workout as well, will definitely help you get to your goals faster.
 My personal Favorite is this one if you want to give it a try.

 Wall sits are something that you see plenty of hot girls and old people doing at the gym, and there’s a reason for that.
 These are people who aren’t interested in building loads of muscle mass and prefer to focus on stability and endurance.

-Hitting every single part of your lower body with one action is hard to achieve when you aren’t doing squats, but wall sits offer all of the benefits of squats without any of the weight involved.
+Hitting every single part of your lower body with one action is hard to achieve when you aren’t doing squats or (the right number of lunges each day), but wall sits offer all of the benefits of squats without any of the weight involved.